AsifAliAzim/Productbox-Tack/README.md

 Login Screen:
 -------------
-User should be able to add username and password in this screen.
-Once he does that and presses "Sign In", It should hit the following dummy API: https://jsonplaceholder.typicode.com/users that fetches an array of users.
-In this particular API, we do not have password so we will consider email address as a password.
-If user enters the username and password(email) that exists in JSON returned from the API, you have to show an alert of "Sign in Successful" and if its incorrect, it should show "Sign in unsuccessful".
-This alert can be in any format and needs to be designed from your own aesthetic sense that needs to match the current design.
+User should be able to add username and password in this screen. ===> (Done) Once he does that and presses "Sign In", It should hit the following dummy
+API: https://jsonplaceholder.typicode.com/users that fetches an array of users. ===> (Done) In this particular API, we do not have password so we will consider email address as a password. ===> (Got it) If user enters the username and password(email) that exists in JSON returned from the API, you have to show an alert of "Sign in Successful" and if its incorrect, it should show "Sign in unsuccessful". ===> (Done) This alert can be in any format and needs to be designed from your own aesthetic sense that needs to match the current design. ===> (Done: Snack bar is added )
 Do make sure that your API call is coded well as making HTTP requests is something you should be very familiar with.

-Forgot Password and Sign Up would just be static text that won't have any response.
+Forgot Password and Sign Up would just be static text that won't have any response. ===> (Design: Done, Functionality: Skipped)

-If Sign in is successful, user should be directed towards the next screen aka Upload Documents Screen.
-If Sign in isn't successful user should remain on the same screen.
+If Sign in is successful, user should be directed towards the next screen aka Upload Documents Screen. ===> (Done) If Sign in isn't successful user should remain on the same screen.===> (Done)

 Upload Documents Screen:
 ------------------------